 Portland’s many bike lanes, moderate climate and gentle slopes all add up to a lot of bicyclists on the roads.

 While sharing the road with cyclists is usually just a matter of common sense and attention to signs, here are some tips to help smooth the way:

 - Always watch for bikes.
 On streets without bike lanes, or when making left turns, cyclists may mix with cars in the main traffic lanes.

 - Yield to bikes at intersections with green “bike boxes.”
 Portland has 15 such intersections, designed to prevent collisions between cyclists using bike lanes and motorists making right turns.
 When the light is red, drivers must stop at the white line bordering the green box, which is reserved for bicyclists.
 It is not legal to turn right on a red light at these intersections.
 When preparing to turn right on a green light, motorists should yield to oncoming cyclists in the bike lane.

-- Be aware that the city is testing two other alternatives to traditional bike lanes downtown: the Portland State University Cycle Track demonstration project on Southwest Broadway from Clay to Jackson; and buffered bike lanes on Southwest Oak between Naito Parkway and Ninth Avenue and Southwest Stark between Naito and 13th.
+- Be aware that the city is testing two other alternatives to traditional bike lanes downtown: the Portland State University Cycle Track demonstration project on Southwest Broadway from Clay to Jackson; and buffered bike lanes on Southwest Oak between Naito Parkway and Ninth Avenue and Southwest Harvey Milk Street between Naito and 13th.
 These roadways are clearly marked.